tushar123851/customer-purchase-propensity-set-A/profiling_report/README.md

+# Profiling Report

-## This files contains profiling reports for data visulization
+This folder contains PDF profiling reports for the project.